 Internship | At least one internship of up to six weeks duration must be satisfactorily completed as a graduation requirement | 2 |

-The Master of Science in Statistics and Data Science program is primarily a research-based degree.
-The purpose of coursework is to equip students with the right skill set, so they can successfully accomplish their research project (thesis).
-Students are required to take STADS701 , STADS702 and STADS703 and STADS704 as mandatory courses.
+The Master of Science in Statistics and Data Science is primarily a research-based degree.
+The purpose of coursework is to equip students with the correct skillset so that they can successfully accomplish their research project (thesis).
+Students are required to take core courses as mandatory courses.
+They can select a minimum of two electives.

 ---|---|---|